"Windows hard disk is at high risk" removal instructions

 How to avoid installation of potentially unwanted applications?

 Do not use third party software downloaders (or installers), Peer-to-Peer networks (torrent clients, eMule, etc.), dubious, unofficial websites and other similar sources to download or install software.
 Downloaded from official, trustworthy websites and using direct download links.
 Check included "Advanced", "Custom" and other settings of software setups, and deselect bundled apps (otherwise, they are downloaded and installed with your chosen software).
 Avoid clicking intrusive advertisements, especially if they are displayed on pages relating to gambling, adult dating, pornography and so on.
 If clicked, they open untrustworthy, potentially malicious websites or download/install PUAs.
 If you encounter these redirects or ads, check for unwanted/unknown extensions, plug-ins, and add-ons installed on the default browser and remove them immediately.
 Also remove unwanted programs that are installed on the operating system.
-If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.
+If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.

 Text presented in "Windows hard disk is at high risk" website: